Environmental Research Letters

 Global climate change (GCC) is projected to bring higher-intensity precipitation and higher- variability temperature regimes to the Northeastern United States.
 The interactive effects of GCC with anthropogenic land use and land cover changes (LULCCs) are unknown for watershed level hydrological dynamics and nutrient fluxes to freshwater lakes.
 Increased nutrient fluxes can promote harmful algal blooms, also exacerbated by warmer water temperatures due to GCC.
 To address the complex interactions of climate, land and humans, we developed a cascading integrated assessment model to test the impacts of GCC and LULCC on the hydrological regime, water temperature, water quality, bloom duration and severity through 2040 in transnational Lake Champlain’s Missisquoi Bay.
 Temperature and precipitation inputs were statistically downscaled from four global circulation models (GCMs) for three Representative Concentration Pathways.
 An agent-based model was used to generate four LULCC scenarios.
 Combined climate and LULCC scenarios drove a distributed hydrological model to estimate river discharge and nutrient input to the lake.
 Lake nutrient dynamics were simulated with a 3D hydrodynamic-biogeochemical model.
 We find accelerated GCC could drastically limit land management options to maintain water quality, but the nature and severity of this impact varies dramatically by GCM and GCC scenario.

 Zia, Asim; Bomblies, Arne; Schroth, Andrew W.; Koliba, Christopher; Isles, Peter D.F.; Tsai, Yushiou; Mohammed, Ibrahim N.; Bucini, Gabriela; Clemins, Patrick J.; Turnbull, Scott; Rodgers, Morgan; Hamed, Ahmed; Beckage, Brian; Winter, Jonathan; Adair, Carol; Galford, Gillian L.; Rizzo, Donna; and Van Houten, Judith, "Coupled Impacts of Climate and Land Use Change across a River–Lake Continuum: Insights from an Integrated Assessment Model of Lake Champlain’s Missisquoi Basin, 2000–2040" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 805.